Wedding of Jeff Bezos and Lauren Sánchez: Wedding

 The wedding took place in Venice on June 27, 2025, with the couple exchanging vows at the basilica of San Giorgio Maggiore on the island of the same name.
 Matteo Bocelli was expected to perform at the ceremony.
 Other parties held as part of the celebrations included a party themed around The Great Gatsby, a pyjama party, and a foam party.
 Sánchez reportedly had 27 outfits for the extended nuptials.
 The couple was staying at the Aman Venice hotel, in the former Palazzo Papadopoli.
 A party on the Thursday prior to the wedding was held in the cloisters of the Madonna dell'Orto in the district of the city.

 The Mayor of Venice, Luigi Brugnaro, said that the event would "bring economic returns of millions of euros" to the city.
 Writing in The Daily Telegraph, Nick Squires stated that it would be "a bonanza for hoteliers, restaurant owners, water taxi drivers, and gondoliers" and the most significant celebrity wedding in Venice since the wedding of George Clooney and Amal Alamuddin in 2015.
 The event was organized by the event planners Lanza & Baucina.
 Potential venues for the wedding included the Doge's Palace, the Venetian Arsenal, and the Fondazione Cini on San Giorgio Maggiore.

 During the ceremony, Jeff Bezos and Lauren Sanchez likely exchanged rings symbolically, but it remains unclear when the couple legally wed (or if they already have, in the US).

 Italian media reported that several top hotels in Venice were fully booked, including the Hotel Cipriani, Hotel Danieli, and Palazzo Pisani Gritti.
 Every one of Venice's water taxis had also reportedly been reserved to transport guests.

 The couple donated 2 million euros to a project studying the lagoons of the Veneto region.

 Guests

 Between 200 and 250 guests were expected to attend.
 Ninety private jets brought guests to Marco Polo Airport, generating an expected revenue of €48 million.
-Guests included Tom Brady, Tony Gonzalez, Sam Altman, Ted Sarandos, Ari Emanuel, Jerry Seinfeld, Usher, Bill Gates, Leonardo DiCaprio, Tobey Maguire, Andrew Garfield, Mick Jagger, Oprah Winfrey, Barbra Streisand, Katy Perry, Kim Kardashian, Khloé Kardashian, Kendall Jenner, Eva Longoria, Ivanka Trump, and Hussein, Crown Prince of Jordan among others.
+Guests included Tom Brady, Tony Gonzalez, Sam Altman, Ted Sarandos, Ari Emanuel, Jerry Seinfeld, Usher, Bill Gates, Leonardo DiCaprio, Tobey Maguire, Andrew Garfield, Mick Jagger, Oprah Winfrey, Barbra Streisand, Ellie Goulding, Kim Kardashian, Khloé Kardashian, Kendall Jenner, Eva Longoria, Ivanka Trump, Peter Attia, Lauren Santo Domingo and Hussein, Crown Prince of Jordan among others.